Everything You Need to Know About When and How to Prune Your Bird’s Nest Fern

 What’s the Best Time of Year to Prune Bird’s Nest Ferns?

 When should you prune a bird’s nest fern?
 Though this type of fern grows slowly, there may be situations where you need to prune a fern to maintain a specific size.
-In this case, prune during the growing season, or the spring and summer months.
+In this case, prune during the growing season, or the spring and summer months (which is also the best time for repotting).
 The fern has the most energy available to heal the wound and put focus on new growth during this time.

 Avoid pruning (and propagating) to control for size during the fall or winter.
 It’s harder for the plant to heal during this dormant time.